-America’s largest independent evaluator of nonprofit organizations has once again awarded PATH its highest possible rating.
+For the 11th year in a row, America’s largest independent evaluator of nonprofit organizations has awarded PATH its highest possible rating.
 Read more about it.

 PATH received the 2009 Conrad N. Hilton Humanitarian Prize, a $1.5 million award honoring a charitable or nongovernmental organization that has made extraordinary contributions toward alleviating human suffering.
 The world’s largest humanitarian award, the prize is presented annually by the Conrad N. Hilton Foundation.
 To learn more, visit the Hilton Foundation website.